Money is stolen from a Cuban woman's bank account: "Her balance is now zero."

 Cajero automático en Sancti Spíritus © Escambray

-ATM in Sancti SpiritusPhoto © Escambray
+ATM in Sancti SpíritusPhoto © Escambray

-Telegram Credit and Commerce Bank of Cuba
+Telegram from the Bank of Credit and Commerce of Cuba

 • Do not send photos of your identity card or personal and banking information.